AnimaxFYB Studios

 AnimaxFYB Studios is an animation multimedia company founded by Francis Yushua Brown.
 The company tells African stories in an animated format.
-They specialize in visual effects as well as 2D and 3D Animation.
-They have produced award winning animations.
+They specialize in visual effects as well as 2D and 3D animation.
+They have produced award-winning animations.
+His studio is the first to have a project selected by Amazon Prime.

 History

 AnimaxFYB Studios was founded in the year 2014 by Francis Y. Brown.
-The company won award as Best Animation at the African International in 2016, Official Selection of the FESPACO and Indie Film Festivals 2017, and Real Time International Film Festival for Best African Animation Film, 2017.
+The company won an award as Best Animation at the African International Film Festival in 2016, Official Selection of the FESPACO and Indie Film Festivals 2017, and Real Time International Film Festival for Best African Animation Film, 2017.